-As if “healthy whole grains” weren’t bad enough, they had to go and make bread out of the stuff.
-Bread is pure grain, ground and fused together to form an unholy, dense brick of anti-nutrients, gluten, and lectins.
+Bread is pure grain, ground and fused together to form a dense brick of anti-nutrients, gluten, and lectins.
 If you’re like most people, you have some laying around the house, and if you’re newly Primal, it was probably the first thing you vowed to avoid.
-You may even be hovering over the trash can, dangling the bread bag like a loan shark dangles a debtor from a highrise, waiting for one good reason not to let it drop.
+You may even be hovering over the trash can, dangling the bread bag and waiting for one good reason not to let it drop.
 How about three?

 Bread can be used to sop up grease.
-Here at MDA, we fully support the ingestion of grease, but every so often it hits the floor, or the walls, or the counter – and we don’t support sniveling on the ground sucking up every last drop, or running your tongue across a counter top just to lap up some bacon grease (although that would make for some pretty lurid photos for our “Grok in the Wild!” photo stream).
+Here at MDA, we fully support the ingestion of grease, but every so often it hits the floor, or the walls, or the counter – and we don’t support sniveling on the ground sucking up every last drop, or running your tongue across a counter top just to lap up some bacon grease.
 You also don’t want to waste paper towels (which might not even provide sufficient absorption).
 Instead, pick up a piece of bread and sop that grease right up.
 Bread’s sopping abilities are proven and time-tested; you can clean entire plates of viscous French sauces with a single baguette slice.
 Just don’t eat the thing.

 Bread can be used to clean wallpaper, walls, and even paintings.
 Got a smudge or a fingerprint on the wall?
 Tear off a little piece of basic white bread and rub the spot softly.
 It should come right off without the use of harsh cleaning agents.

 Bread can pick up infinitesimal shards of glass.
 When glass breaks, especially if it’s ultra-fine and delicate, those tiny fragments can be nigh impossible to pick up.
 Rather than digging through the closet for the vacuum cleaner, grab a piece of bread and lightly run it over the crime scene.
-The nooks and crannies (hey, maybe an English muffin works even better) will pick up all the shards you didn’t see.
+The nooks and crannies will pick up all the shards you didn’t see.

 Perhaps our most fundamental nemesis, sugar is an unavoidable bane in today’s world.
-Most kids are addicted to it long before they ever encounter that other white powder, and its liquid, high-fructose, corn-derived sibling somehow makes its way into nearly every packaged food item (thanks, government subsidies!).
+Most kids are addicted to it, and its liquid, high-fructose, corn-derived sibling somehow makes its way into nearly every packaged food item.
 I’d be willing to bet almost every modern Grok reading this still has a sack of the stuff sitting in their pantry, just because.
 I even use a pinch of it in my coffee.
 Sugar is obviously here to stay, so why don’t we get some use out of it?

-Combine sugar and Borax to make ant poison hotels.
+Combine sugar and Borax to make ant poison.
 We’re not the only ones that love a good sugar fix; ants go mad for it!
 Mix one part Borax to three parts sugar and put the mixture in a small container with holes.
-Ants will check in and – contrary to popular belief – check out, but they’ll bring their sweet poisonous bounty home to the colony and infect everyone, like a philandering husband brings VD home from the cheap motel fling.
+Ants will check in and – contrary to popular belief – check out, but they’ll bring their sweet poisonous bounty home to the colony and infect everyone.
 A similar method also works for fruit flies and wasps – mix some sugar with water, heat it up to form a syrup, and stick it inside an empty wine bottle.
 Flies and wasps will fly in and either become immobilized by the sticky mess or they’ll be too sugar addled to find their way out.

-Make flowers last longer with sugar.
+Enjoy flowers longer with sugar.
 Even the inanimate world of flora enjoys sugar.
 Add a tablespoon of sugar to your vase of flowers and mix in about a liter of water.
 Your flowers will stay fresher, longer.

 Sugar can help start fires.
 Take a tin of sugar on your next camping trip.
 If you can’t get that kindling to start, toss a handful of sugar on.
 It will ignite the flames and help get the fire started.